We are

 Arnold Arboretum Horticultural Library (Jamaica Plain) AAE-03396 (accession number)

-Wilson, Wilson.
+Wilson, Ernest Henry.
 1914.
 Cryptomeria Japonica Japan [Title from Recto of Mount.].

 Arnold Arboretum Horticultural Library (Jamaica Plain) AAE-03168 (accession number)